 Summer Latin Workshop

-This course will require a full-time commitment from both the teachers and the students.
+The Workshop will require a full-time commitment from both the teachers and the students.
 Typically there will be two to four hours of homework every day, a quiz every morning and a three hour exam every Monday.
 During the first half of the term, the emphasis will fall on the memorization of forms and on learning and applying the basic rules of Latin syntax and grammar.
 Morning classes will begin with a quiz and then go over the exercises for the previous evening; afternoon classes will introduce new forms and basic grammatical concepts in a lecture.
-Staff will be available for office hours before, during and after the workshop and students will be able to call instructors at home if there are difficulties with any of the evening s assignment.
-The Computer Center will be open for students who wish to explore and use the Latin Home Page, which includes resources developed specifically for the Latin Workshop as well as interactive pages for help in memorization of forms and rules.
+Staff will be available for office hours before, during and after the workshop and students will be able to call instructors at home if there are difficulties with any of the evening assignments.
+The Department of Classics houses the Latin Pages, which includes resources developed specifically for the Latin Workshop as well as interactive pages for help in memorization of forms and rules.
 We are committed to helping students learn to read and use Latin in a very short time and will do what we can to make this possible.
 It is NOT recommended that students hold down jobs or have other significant commitments during the Workshop.